scottishgovernment/tradingnation.mygov.scot/pages/why-exporting-is-important.md

 Exporting can mean that businesses have more competitors.

-But this can be a positive thing and can lead them to develop new products and services
+But this can be a positive thing and can lead them to develop new products and services.

 Businesses that export tend to spend more money on research and development.
 This helps them to develop new products and services to sell.